Testato/PCF8574_HD44780_I2C/README.md

 - GitHub repo

 2.2.0
-- Solved the "prints only the first character" bug (thanks to Brunello)
+- Solved the "prints only the first character" bug (thanks to @Brunello)

 2.1.0 (first release compatible with this breakoutboard):
 - Changed name to PCF8574_HD44780_I2C Library